-Let's use R to apply this method to our example of first age of MI.
-Somewhat unrealistically for now (restriction to be removed within the next week), suppose we know the variance is equal to 9 exactly, We showed last class that the posterior density for μ , the unknown mean is $\mu \sim N(71.69, 2.68)$.
+Let's use R to apply this method to our blood pressure example.
+Somewhat unrealistically for now (restriction to be removed within the next week), suppose we know the variance is equal to 9 exactly.
+We showed last class that the posterior density for μ , the unknown mean is $\mu \sim N(71.69, 2.68)$.
 So this is the distribution we must average our predictions over.

 Further, once the mean μ is "known", each prediction is made by drawing $z \sim N(\mu, SD = 9)$.
-[If the SD were also not know, we would also draw randomly from its posterior distribution.]
+[If the SD were also not known, we would also draw randomly from its posterior distribution, really drawing from the joint density of μ and the SD.]